DutsAndrew/ck-client/README.md

 - [ ] Encrypt messages after 5 mins of inactivity.
 Users can change the lockout timer.
 Users must enter a 4 digit pin that is saved to their account to get back in.
 - [ ] Can search and add users to messaging groups
 - [ ] Display number of unread messages on "messaging" tab

+### Class Manager
+- [ ] Can write class descriptions and notes for each class for easy print out for subs
+- [ ] Can import excel/sheet class lists and auto import them into your class
+- [ ] Can give and take points from students
+- [ ] Audible noises for point modifiers
+- [ ] Teachers can write behavior reports or notes on classes/students
+- [ ] Problem solving board for each class (things tried, things willing to try, things to figure out)
+- [ ] Notes on students that are further ahead or behind

+### Footer
+- [ ] All single page components under "pages" have clickable routes to pull up each page and close out to the home page